Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_llm_finetuning_using_cortex_ai/getting_started_with_llm_finetuning_using_cortex_ai.md

 ### Automated Generation of Email Responses to support tickets using LLMs

-After categorizing the support tickets into different categories based on the reason for support request, we can also use Cortex AI to auto-generate the email/text responses to these support requests.
+After categorizing the support tickets into different categories based on the reason for the support request, we can also use Cortex AI to auto-generate the email/text responses to these support requests.

-The following code snippet creates a nimble steamlit application in a Snowflake Notebook that you can use to iterate through the different prompts while invoking the COMPLETE() function.
+The following code snippet creates a nimble steamlit application in a Snowflake Notebook that you can use to iterate through the different prompts while invoking the Complete() function.

 ```python
 st.subheader("Auto-generate custom emails or text messages")